Best kids fitness tracker Android Central 2021

 - Only suitable for younger kids

-Best for More Than Fitness: * Garmin vivofit jr. 2 *
+Best for more than fitness: Garmin vivofit jr. 2

 While the Fitbit Ace 3 and Ace 2 focus primarily on activity and sleep, the Garmin vivofit jr. 2 adds some other elements to the mix, including the ability for parents to set reminders and deliver awards for things like completing chores, finishing homework, brushing teeth, or going to practice if they play sports.

 Ideal for younger kids, the tracker comes in a variety of themed bands and faces for popular characters like Spiderman, Frozen 2's Anna or Elsa, Minnie Mouse, Disney Princess, and Star Wars so kids can sport their favorite characters on their wrist, or just choose from basic designs like blue stars.
-The band is adjustable and the tracker swim-friendly, with a user-replaceable battery that lasts for up to a year via the replaceable CR2 battery, which means you don't have to worry about recharging it every week.
+The band is adjustable and the tracker swim-friendly.
+It has a user-replaceable battery that lasts for up to a year via the replaceable CR2 battery, which means you don't have to worry about recharging it every week.

 Family members and friends can be invited to compete in daily step challenges using the Garmin Connect app, which parents can also use to assign tasks, like taking out the garbage, washing the dishes, cleaning up their rooms, or doing homework, either on the fly or a recurring schedule.
 A reminder icon shows the child exactly what they need to do and when.
 With a fun toe-to-toe challenge, kids can sync with someone nearby for a timed step competition, like to see who gets the most steps while raking leaves or going for a short walk around the block.
 The tracker also logs sleep data.